Foundation By Laws

 D. Qualifications

-To be eligible for Board membership, an individual must (1) demonstrate qualities of honesty, integrity, justice, and sound moral character, (2) be committed to upholding the purposes, philosophy and general policies of the Foundation, as stated in its Articles of Incorporation, (3) have the willingness and ability to devote necessary time to Foundation activities, (4) have particular expertise or experience deemed necessary or desirable to the Board, (5) be able to apply experience and expertise at Board meetings, and (6) be at least twenty one years of age.
+To be eligible for Board membership, an individual must (1) demonstrate qualities of honesty, integrity, justice, and sound moral character, (2) be committed to upholding the purposes, philosophy and general policies of the Foundation, (3) have the willingness and ability to devote necessary time to Foundation activities, (4) have particular expertise or experience deemed necessary or desirable to the Board, (5) be able to apply experience and expertise at Board meetings, and (6) be at least twenty-five years of age.

 E. Election